joel23978/united_states_capital_flows/README.md

 # united_states_capital_flows
-rmarkdown report on us capital flows using US Treasury TIC data
+an old project producing an rmarkdown report on US capital flows using US Treasury TIC data

 much of the code is poorly written, but it is functional